abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

     :type: string
     :default: ``''``

+    .. deprecated:: 4.6.0

+        This setting is no longer available since phpMyAdmin 4.6.0.
+Please adjust your webserver instead.

     Sets here the complete :term:`URL` (with full path) to your phpMyAdmin installation's directory.
 E.g.
     ``http://www.example.net/path_to_your_phpMyAdmin_directory/``.
 Note also
-    that the :term:`URL` on some web servers are case–sensitive.
+    that the :term:`URL` on most of web servers are case–sensitive.
 Don’t forget the trailing slash at the end.

     Starting with version 2.3.0, it is advisable to try leaving this blank.
 In most cases phpMyAdmin automatically detects the proper setting.
 Users of